Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 delving they might not have the skills necessary to cause a good impression here.
 In this case I suggest being generous and using the same tactic as the original module: if none of the delvers has the most appropriate skill, ask for a roll on the closest skill one of them does have.
+That said, characters who followed the tips from the [Player's Guide][2] or who used earned points to become a bit sneakier and more social shouldn't have too much trouble covering their bases.

 ## Part 4: Breaking the Menador Gap